Improving Access to Talking Therapies for Older Adults

 • informing healthcare professionals that common mental health issues are not a normal part of ageing

-• communicating the effectiveness of IAPT services as a treatment for older adults
+• communicating the effectiveness of IATT services as a treatment for older adults

-• increasing the confidence levels of IAPT therapists to treat older adults.
+• increasing the confidence levels of IATT therapists to treat older adults.

 Download the Evaluation report here.